babynus/projeqtor/branches/V9.2/projeqtor/docs/user/CommonSections.rst

 Validated dates are used for:

-* Define the input parameters according to the selected planning mode - See: :ref:`Planning mode<planning-mode-gantt>`
+* Define the input parameters according to the selected planning mode - See: :ref:`Planning mode<planningmodeGantt>`

 * Define the initial due dates as a reference in order to check any drifts in your project